10 Ways to Boost Student Morale

 Spring is nearly here, which means the end of school is nearly here.
-You might notice that your students are starting to fade in the classroom.
-Finding ways to boost student morale will help them reach the end of the academic year without a drop in grades or a loss of interest.
+With summer so close, you might notice that your students are starting to get daydream in the classroom.
+From elementary schools to high schools, finding ways to boost student morale will help them reach the end of the academic year without a drop in grades or a loss of interest.

 1. Plan a Field Trip

 One way to get students excited about learning again is to get them out of the classroom.
-Plan a field trip to a museum or historical site that is relevant to want the students are studying.
+Plan a field trip to a museum or historical site that is relevant to what your students are studying.

 If you have a tight budget, visit a public park and learn about the native plants and animals.